benjamin-kiddie/version_control_lab_/README.md

 ## Code Of Conduct

-We chose to use this Code of Conduct to ensure that everyone who uses this algorithm remains civil by following the guidelines established in the [CoC](https://github.com/benjamin-kiddie/version_control_lab_/blob/main/CODE-OF-CONDUCT.md).
+We chose to use this Code of Conduct to ensure that everyone who uses this algorithm remains civil while collaborating by following the guidelines established in the [CoC](https://github.com/benjamin-kiddie/version_control_lab_/blob/main/CODE-OF-CONDUCT.md).